 Welcome to SensorCloud!

-Listed below are some helpful tips on how to best use SensorCloud.
+Listed below are some helpful tips on how to use SensorCloud.

 Your devices list shows every WSDA and API device that you have associated with your account.

-To access your devices list, sign in and click the Devices link at the very top of the page.
+To access your devices list, log in and select the Devices tab at the very top of the page.

 - Owned Devices - Your owned WSDA and API devices.